woodfrog/floor-sp/README.md

 Detailed instructions can be checked in `./floor-sp/README.md`.

-### 3. Room-wise coordinate descent
+### 3. Sequential room-wise shortest path
-**Room-wise coordinate descent via dense DP** for generating near-optimal per-room structure (`./floor-sp/utils/floorplan_utils/`)
+We devise **the room-wise coordinate descent strategy (sequential room-wise shortest path)** to optimize room structures for the floorplan. (details are in `./floor-sp/utils/floorplan_utils/`)

 **Room-wise coordinate descent** solves the **room-aware floorplan reconstruction**, an energy minimization problem, by using dynamic programming as the solver.
-The paper [Piecewise Planar and Compact Floorplan Reconstruction from Images](https://dl.acm.org/citation.cfm?id=2679884) [1] uses dynamic programming to find an optimal global floorplan (actually an outer-most boundary) for an indoor space.
-Following this idea, our room-wise coordinate descent runs dynamic programming iteratively to solve the optimal per-room structure.
+The paper [Piecewise Planar and Compact Floorplan Reconstruction from Images](https://dl.acm.org/citation.cfm?id=2679884) [1] uses shortest path algorithm to find an optimal global floorplan (actually an outer-most boundary) for an indoor space.
+Following this idea, our room-wise coordinate descent runs shortest path algorithm iteratively to solve the optimal per-room structure.
 The rooms are processed sequentially and there could be multiple rounds of optimization just as in traditional coordinate descent.

-The energy minimization problem is established using room instance segmentations, room corner likelihood maps and room edge likelihood maps that we generated in previous parts of Floor-SP. `./floor-sp/mains/extract_floorplan.py` is the script for running room-wise coordinate descent.
+The energy minimization problem is established using room instance segmentations, room corner likelihood maps and room edge likelihood maps that we generated in previous parts of Floor-SP. **`./floor-sp/mains/extract_floorplan.py` is the script for running room-wise coordinate descent, together with room merging and the final visualization**.
 The algorithm related code can be found in `./floor-sp/utils/floorplan_utils`.

 ### 4. Room merging